Scholarships Available

 Excellence in Education/Vocational Area Scholarship

-One, four-year renewable award to a graduating high school senior from Fremont High School or future graduate of Fremont High School within six months from date of application who has plans to pursue education in the vocational field.
+To be awarded to a graduating high school senior from Fremont High School or future graduate of Fremont High School within six months from date of application who has plans to pursue education in the vocational field

 - Completed eight credits in the vocational area